 In 1986 the city of Zwickau presented him with the Robert Schumann prize; in 2000 he won the Austrian Cross of Honor for Science and Art, First Class; and in 2006 he was named a Knight of the French Legion of Honor.
 Many of his albums - some of them recorded on historical grand pianos from his personal collection - have received international prizes.

-Jörg Demus regularly teaches master classes in Austria and Japan.
-He has performed in Salzburg and at the Goetheanum in Dornach in collaboration with the young French cellist Guillaume Effler a few years ago, and has given an acclaimed concert with 91-year-old Sir Neville Marriner in Shanghai in December 2015.
+Jörg Demus regularly taught master classes in Austria and Japan.
+He performed in Salzburg and at the Goetheanum in Dornach in collaboration with the young French cellist Guillaume Effler, and gave an acclaimed concert with 91-year-old Sir Neville Marriner in Shanghai in December 2015.

-Tours with solo recitals and invitations to master classes take him all over Europe throughout the year, as well as to Japan, China and Hong Kong.
-His many concerts given in recent years in Switzerland (including in Basel's Stadtcasino and within the framework of the Schaffhauser Meisterkonzerte series) were greeted with enthusiasm, with prominent musicians and music professors, for example from the Basel academy, being as deeply moved by his work as "simple" music fans or even listeners attending the first classical concert of their lives.
+Tours with solo recitals and invitations to master classes took him all over Europe throughout the year, as well as to Japan, China and Hong Kong.
+His many concerts given in the years before his passing in Switzerland (including in Basel's Stadtcasino and within the framework of the Schaffhauser Meisterkonzerte series) were greeted with enthusiasm, with prominent musicians and music professors, for example from the Basel academy, being as deeply moved by his work as "simple" music fans or even listeners attending the first classical concert of their lives.
 His piano museum, called "Museo Cristofori" and located in Salzkammergut, Austria, contains an important collection of historical keyed instruments.
-For decades it has been the site of the master class he teaches every summer for singers, pianists and other instrumentalists.
+For decades it has been the site of the master class he taught every summer for singers, pianists and other instrumentalists.

 Photo © Thomas-Albertus-Irnberger